 With the advent of written records, the earliest known recurrent theme of resurrection was in Egyptian and Canaanite religions, which had cults of dying-and-rising gods such as Osiris and Baal.
-Ancient Greek religion generally emphasised immortality, but in the mythos a number of men and women were made physically immortal as they were resurrected from the dead.
+Ancient Greek religion generally emphasised immortality, but in the mythos, a number of individuals were made physically immortal as they were resurrected from the dead.

 a general bodily universal resurrection of all of the dead at the end of the world.[1]
 Some believe the soul is the actual vehicle by which people are resurrected.[2]

-Like the Abrahamic religions, the Dharmic religions also include belief in resurrection and reincarnation.
-There are stories in Buddhism where the power of resurrection was allegedly demonstrated in Chan or Zen tradition.
-In Hinduism, the core belief in resurrection/reincarnation is known as saṃsāra.[6]
+Like some forms of the Abrahamic religions, the Dharmic religions also include belief in resurrection and/or reincarnation.
+There are stories in Buddhism wherein the power of resurrection was allegedly demonstrated in the Chan or Zen tradition[example needed].
+In Hinduism, the core belief in resurrection and/or reincarnation is known as saṃsāra.[6]

 Aside from religious belief, cryonics and other speculative resurrection technologies are practiced, but the resurrection of long-dead bodies is not considered possible at the current level of scientific knowledge.